Overview

 • Use cases:

 • Spotify uses content-based filtering to recommend songs to its users.
-The algorithm analyzes the features of a user’s favorite songs, such as tempo, genre, and mood, and recommends other songs with similar features.
+The algorithm analyzes the features/metadata of a user’s favorite songs, such as tempo, genre, and mood, and recommends other songs with similar features.

 • Netflix uses content-based filtering to recommend TV shows and movies to its users.
 The algorithm analyzes the metadata of each title, such as genre, cast, and plot summary, and recommends titles with similar metadata to the user.